Counting the ideals of given codimension of the algebra of Laurent polynomials in two variables: Introduction

 The paper is organized as follows.
 Section\,\ref{sec-prelim} is devoted to some preliminaries: we first recall the one-to-one correspondence between the ideals of the localization~$S^{-1}A$ of an algebra~$A$ and certain ideals of~$A$; we also count tuples of polynomials subject to certain constraints over a finite field.

-In Section\,\ref{sec-cells} we recall Conca and Valla's parametrization of the Hilbert scheme of $n$~points in the plane (see\,\cite{CV}); this parametrization is based on a decomposition of the Hilbert scheme into affine cells.
-We show how to deduce a parametrization of the Hilbert scheme of $n$~points in a Zariski open subset of the plane.
+In Section\,\ref{sec-cells} we recall Conca and Valla's parametrization of the affine cells in a decomposition of the Hilbert scheme of $n$~points in the plane; these cells are indexed by the partitions of~$n$.
+We show how to deduce a parametrization of the cells in the induced decomposition of the Hilbert scheme of $n$~points in a Zariski open subset of the plane.

 In Section\,\ref{sec-semi-inv} we apply the techniques of the preceding section to compute the number of ideals of codimension~$n$ of~$\FF_q[x,y,y^{-1}]$.
-In passing we give a criterion (Proposition\,\ref{prop-criterion-y}) which will also be used in the subsequent section.
+In passing we give a criterion (Proposition\,\ref{prop-criterion-y}) which will also be used in the proof of Theorem~\ref{th-Cnq}.